 There are 562 recognised tribes in the United States.

 The Native Americans were hunter-gatherers.
 Everything they ate and built came from the land.
 They would gather seeds, beans and root vegetables, and hunt different animals.
 Many tribes relied on hunting buffalo as the buffalo would provide them with lots and lots of resources.
 They would use its meat for food, its skin for clothes and to build shelter, its bones for tools and weapons and even its horns as cups!
 Not to mention its poo made great fire fuel!

 Plains Indian tribes had to move across the land, usually following the path of buffalo or because of extreme changes in the weather.
 They had to be able to easily pack up their entire village and move on quickly.
-The tipi allowed them to do this.
+The teepee allowed them to do this.
 They were covered in animal skin, making them warm in winter but also nice and cool in the summer.
-Tipis were stable, and wouldn’t collapse in the strong Plains winds.
-When it was time to move on, the tipi would be folded away and transported easily.
+Teepees were stable, and wouldn’t collapse in the strong Plains winds.
+When it was time to move on, the teepee would be folded away and transported easily.